 Most group health plans allow insured members to add eligible dependents, including:

-Each insured receives a certificate summarizing their benefits, coverage limits, and how to file claims.
-This certificate is not the insurance policy itself but serves as proof of coverage under the group’s master contract.
+Each insured person receives a certificate that summarizes benefits, coverage limits, and how to file claims.
+The certificate isn’t the insurance policy itself.
+Instead, it serves as proof of coverage under the group’s master contract.

 Group insurance provides a single master policy to a qualified group, with individual members receiving certificates of coverage.
 The group must be legitimate, and eligibility rules may include probationary periods and full-time status.
 Dependents can often be included in the coverage**.**